 The Penn Kemble Forum on Democracy promotes bipartisan conversation among young foreign policy leaders in Washington, DC.
 The Forum is an opportunity for them to share ideas across sectors and explore the role of democracy and human rights within the context of a broad range of policy questions.
 The Forum is no longer accepting applications for the 2017-18 cohort; please check this site summer 2018 for application information for the next cohort.

 The Forum convenes monthly for off-the-record dinner conversations led by foreign policy experts, government officials (past and present), and democracy practitioners.
-In 2016-17, Penn Kemble Fellows met with Ambassador Zalmay Khalilzad, Dr. Francis Fukuyama, Azar Nafisi (Reading Lolita in Tehran), and many others.
+Penn Kemble Fellows have met with Ambassador Zalmay Khalilzad, Dr. Francis Fukuyama, Azar Nafisi (Reading Lolita in Tehran), and many others.

 No ‘democracy experience’ required – applications are encouraged from the Hill, security-focused young professionals, journalists covering international affairs, and the private sector, as well as from democracy and development practitioners.

 The Forum will run this year from September 2017 to June 2018, starting with a morning retreat at the NED offices on Saturday, September 16, 2017.
 It is organized and sponsored by the National Endowment for Democracy with the assistance of a distinguished advisory committee of scholars and practitioners.

 About Penn Kemble: Penn Kemble’s death in October 2005 robbed the democracy movement of one of its most committed activists and strategists.
 His political evolution took him from early involvement in the young socialist and civil rights movements, through engagement with the U.S. labor movement in combating Communism, especially within Central America, to more recent initiatives, including the Transatlantic Democracy Network and Civitas, an international program to promote civic education.
 He served as deputy and acting director of the United States Information Agency in the Clinton administration, and Secretary of State Albright appointed him U.S. Representative to the Community of Democracies.
 In 2002, Secretary of State Powell appointed him to lead a group to investigate slavery and human trafficking in Sudan.